dmlc/dgl/apps/life_sci/examples/reaction_prediction/rexgen_direct/README.md

 **Speedup**: For an epoch of training, our implementation takes about 5095s for the first epoch  while the authors' implementation takes about 11657s, which is roughly a speedup by 2.3x.

-For model evaluation, we can choose whether to exclude reactants not contributing atoms to the product (e.g. reagents and solvents) in top-k atom pair selection, which will make the task easier.
+For model evaluation, we can choose whether to exclude reactants not contributing heavy atoms to the product (e.g. reagents and solvents) in top-k atom pair selection, which will make the task easier.
 For the easier evaluation, do